× Close

 • Partner: Southern Rural Development Center at Mississippi State University

-• This project aims to provide Extension Community Development (CD) practitioners nationwide with core competency skill training in community and economic development.
-Through a train-the-practitioner approach, this initiative will enhance the capacity of Extension professionals at land-grant institutions to engage and lead community stakeholders through community development efforts.
-The project will consist of curriculum development, a summer training workshop, support of a national Extension CD resource-sharing network, and evaluate the impact of the training, curriculum, and resource-sharing network.
+• This project aimed to provide Extension Community Development (CD) practitioners nationwide with core competency skill training in community and economic development.
+The project consisted of curriculum development, a summer training workshop, support of a national Extension CD resource-sharing network, and evaluation of the impact of the training, curriculum, and resource-sharing network.

 • Project Lead: Grace Langford